What is a Workers’ Compensation audit?

 What happens during a Workers’ Comp audit?

 A workers’ compensation audit usually happens after your policy term ends.
-Sometimes a workers’ comp audit can also be triggered midyear by big payroll changes, adding new employees or taking on higher-risk jobs.
+Sometimes a workers’ comp premium audit can also be triggered mid-year if your business experiences significant changes like a change in payroll, a sudden growth in headcount or a shift to higher-risk work.

-Your insurance company reviews your business’s actual payroll, job classifications and total number of employees to make sure your premium matches your true level of risk.
+Your insurance company reviews your business’s actual payroll, job classifications and total number of employees to help confirm your premium matches your true level of risk.

-Most audits can take place in one of three ways:
+Most audits take place in one of three ways:

 1. Online or virtual audit: You upload documents such as payroll reports, tax forms and subcontractor certificates to your insurance company.